idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 It is quite possible to work as a professional translator while running a GNU/Linux distribution as your chosen operating system.

 The available information on compatible translation-related tools being sparse or out of date, this wiki aims to provide a list of offline (desktop) and online (cloud) solutions for linguists who (intend to) work on GNU/Linux.
-It should help them build a comprehensive toolkit to fit most translation needs.
+It should help them build a comprehensive toolbox to fit most translation needs.

 Inspiration for this list: the website [LinuxForTranslators.com](http://www.linuxfortranslators.org/) by Marc Prior, and [tuxtrans](https://www.uibk.ac.at/tuxtrans/), a GNU/Linux distribution specifically targeted at translators, along with its list of [installed software](https://www.uibk.ac.at/tuxtrans/software.html).